-- Another thing you can do with your kernels is to eat with a cheesy grit by grinding to make a smooth paste.
+- Another thing you can do with your kernels is to eat them with cheesy grit by grinding them to make a smooth paste.

 - Soaked in milk and strained, you can make old popcorn into ice cream.
 You will need to combine it with sugar, ice, and a blender for a delicious effect.

 - You can turn old popcorn into bean bags and create a fun environment for yourself and your family.

 Yes, they do.
 But this is after a very long period.
 This is when you must have properly stored kernels and are sure they won’t be reopened without cause.

 If not, they would lose their essence in the long term.
 Also, you should pop your kernels within six months of getting them.

 Yes, butter popcorn expires.
 This expiration comes after the date stipulated as the termination date.
 Consequently, you begin to see the popcorn lose its moisture and go dry.